How to Fix Outlook Error 0x80040119: 6 Proven Methods

 -

 Keep Office current.
-Microsoft ships Outlook fixes inside the monthly Office security rollups.
-We tested with the April 2026 Office 365 build and confirmed the data-file handling is noticeably more resilient than the 2022 builds.
+Microsoft ships Outlook fixes inside the monthly Office security rollups, and recent Office 365 builds handle data files noticeably more reliably than the 2022 releases.

 -

 Exclude the PST directory from antivirus real-time scans.
-Scanners that lock the file during sync are the single most common cause of new corruption we see.
+Scanners that lock the file during sync are the single most common cause of new corruption.

 -